 A good manual hand wash is effective in reducing hand bacteria counts, no doubt.
 However, the manual hand wash method cannot be guaranteed to be consistent from person to person and day-to-day, otherwise this would be a good alternative.
 Manual handwashing is inherently variable.
 Important aspects of the hand wash, such as amount of soap, amount of water, coverage of the hand (fingernails, fingertips, between the fingers, wrist, etc.), and duration of the wash vary from wash to wash.
 By automating the process, these aspects are closely controlled and each person receives a high-quality hand wash regardless of the human variability factor.
 If you haven't experienced any problems in the past, then statistically you are overdue for a problem.
 CleanTech® standardizes each hand wash, guarantees clean hands, and leaves skin feeling softer with each wash!
-And this innovative technology provides a more sustainable approach to hand hygiene as it uses 75% less water and produces 75% less waste than a traditional sink.
+And this innovative technology provides a more sustainable approach to hand hygiene as it wastes zero water or chemical.
 Meritech has performed a series of independent laboratory studies that clinically prove CleanTech® automated handwashing systems remove more than 99.9% of harmful pathogens from hands with each 12-second wash cycle, providing an equivalent result as a full 1-minute manual hand wash.

 Resident flora are organisms that are always present on the skin of our hands and live in the layers of our skin.
 Resident flora are responsible for keeping our skin alive and healthy.
 In fact, they are even beneficial to good health.
 Resident flora are naturally occurring organisms and do not cause disease.
 Transient bacteria are viruses and spores that do cause illness, disease, and even death in extreme cases.
 They are not normal hand flora—they are picked up onto the hands from some contaminated surface (doorknobs, viscera, utensils, etc.).
 Then, the hands serve as a vector for disease, a transportation method for those pathogens to contaminate another surface, or another person.
 CleanTech® systems effectively remove more 99.9% of transient pathogens on hands in just 12 seconds.